 46519.1: Deanna wakes up and finds her face surgically altered to look like a

 Romulan.
-She was taken to the Warbird Khazara in the disguise of a Tal Shiar
+She was taken to the Warbird Khazara in the disguise of the Tal Shiar

-officer to help smuggle out three high-level defectors to the Federation via a neutral Corvallen freighter.
+officer Major Rakal.
+Subcommander N'Vek explains that their goal is to smuggle out three high-level defectors to the Federation via a neutral Corvallen freighter.

 whose father was secretly abducted by the Tal Shiar, and only Subcommander N'Vek

 is going to support her.
-When Troi/Rakal senses the Corvallens are traitors, N'Vek destroys the
+When Troi/Rakal senses the Corvallens would betray them, N'Vek destroys the

 ship but doesn't really have an alternative plan.
 The cloaked warbird and the

-Enterprise are facing for a battle, and Troi manages to get the defectors beamed
+Enterprise are facing for a battle, and Troi manages to gain control of the

 over to the Enterprise.
-When Toreth notices the plan, N'Vek is killed, while
+When Toreth notices his betrayal, N'Vek is killed, while

 Deanna can be beamed out in time.